Counseling for the Too Loud, Too Sensitive, Too Much

 Populations I Work With

-In my practice, I specialize in supporting individuals navigating life transitions, emotional challenges, and relational difficulties.
-I work with adults, young professionals, and college students who are ready to explore their inner world and make meaningful changes.
-Many of my clients come to therapy seeking clarity, healing, and practical tools to manage anxiety, depression, trauma, ADHD, or relationship stress.
+In my practice, I specialize in helping people navigate life transitions, emotional challenges, and relationship difficulties.
+I work with children, teens, and adults of all ages who are ready to explore their inner world and create meaningful change.
+Many of my clients come to therapy seeking clarity, healing, and practical tools to manage anxiety, depression, trauma, ADHD, or relational stress.

-I enjoy working with people who are introspective, curious, and motivated—whether they’re just beginning their mental health journey or have been in therapy before.
-I have a special interest in supporting neurodivergent individuals, including those with ADHD and autism, and in creating a validating space where their unique ways of thinking and experiencing the world are respected and understood.
+I especially enjoy working with individuals who are introspective, curious, and motivated, whether they are beginning therapy for the first time or continuing their journey of personal growth.
+I also have a strong interest in supporting neurodivergent clients, including those with ADHD and autism, and in creating a validating space where their perspectives and experiences are respected.

-I am also a proud LGBTQ+ ally and affirming therapist.
-I welcome and support trans, nonbinary, and queer clients in all aspects of their identity and lived experience.
-Whether you're navigating gender exploration, coming out, or facing the stress of systemic or interpersonal discrimination, you deserve a space where you can be fully seen and supported.
+As an affirming therapist and LGBTQ+ ally, I welcome and support trans, nonbinary, and queer clients in all aspects of identity and lived experience.
+Whether navigating gender exploration, coming out, or facing the weight of systemic or interpersonal discrimination, you deserve a space where you can be fully seen and supported.

-Whether you're processing the impact of past trauma, working through present-day stressors, or seeking greater balance and fulfillment, I strive to offer a grounded, compassionate space where you can feel heard, understood, and empowered.
+No matter what brings you to therapy, whether processing past trauma, managing current stressors, or seeking greater balance and fulfillment, I strive to offer a grounded, compassionate environment where you feel heard, understood, and empowered to grow.

 My Therapeutic Approach